mavrxlab/project-template-old/README.md

     2. Publications (archived)
     3. Publicity (archived)

 Note that the Dissemination folder is for *archiving* content.
+Once something is published or made available, put a copy in the appropriate folder.